 The majority of healthcare providers are Covered Entities and, therefore, must carry out policies and procedures to adhere to the Privacy and Security Rule requirements.
 As personnel of Covered Entities, healthcare specialists must comply with their employer´s guidelines and procedures.
 For this reason, healthcare specialists cannot steer clear of HIPAA.
 Nonetheless, there are other reasons why HIPAA compliance is crucial for healthcare specialists.

-The Merits of HIPAA Compliance for Healthcare Professionals
+The Advantages of HIPAA Compliance for Healthcare Professionals

-Definitely, trust is the most crucial component of a patient/healthcare specialist relationship.
+Trust is the most important component of a patient/healthcare specialist relationship.
 Patients provide their healthcare specialists with personal details of their lives mainly because they believe that healthcare specialists care to achieve optimal health results.
 Nonetheless, trust is a delicate asset.
 In case their sensitive information is compromised because of a HIPAA violation, patients may hold back data essential to the provision of care in spite of the likely long-lasting implications on their health.

 Healthcare specialists can offset the risk of breaking trust by adhering to the guidelines and procedures enforced by their employer to avoid HIPAA violations.
 If patients are certain their privacy is being honored, this encourages trust – which adds to the provision of better care so as to realize optimal health results.
 Good patient results boost the morale of healthcare specialists and bring about a more fulfilling work experience.